-Get to know the host, the hostess and animals on Mattila farm.
+Get to know the host, the hostess and the animals on Mattila farm!
 We warmly welcome you to our guesthouse close to nature.

 The host of Mattila farm is Joona Sarisalmi who you will most likely meet in the garden.
 His passion is to work in the garden, walk in the forest and improve his self-knowledge.
-Joona describes himself a pathological optimist who enjoys new ideas, views and people to understand himself and the surrounding world better.
-This shows in his positive attitude towards life in all of its forms.
-He hopes that our guests could find similar kind of passion towards life in the nature of the national park than he himself has found.
+Joona describes himself a pathological optimist.
+He hopes that our guests could find similar kind of passion towards life than he himself has found while strolling in the woods of the national park.

-The hostess of the farm is Marianne Ruhanen who is enthusiastic about raw cakes, wild herbs, tranquility of nature and creative dance.
-She enjoys being with animals and hearing about people’s experiences.
+The hostess of the farm is Marianne Ruhanen who enjoys tranquility of nature, company of animals, relaxing activities and baking.
+She enjoys hearing about people’s life experiences.
 She wants to offer the guests a good night’s sleep, enjoyable moments in nature and fresh flavors in the café.

 The History of Mattila Farm

-The history of Mattila farm goes back to the 18th century when Koli was first inhabited.
-Since then the farm has served as a boarding house for travellers, a garden for the local school, a camp for Olympic athletes and a cultural center in Koli – the landscapes of which have inspired artists such as Eero Järnefelt, Juhani Aho and Jean Sibelius.
+The history of Mattila farm goes back to the 18th century when Koli first was inhabited.
+Since then the farm has served as a boarding house for travellers, a garden for the local school, a camp for Olympic athletes and a meeting place for artists in Koli – the landscapes of which have inspired artists such as Eero Järnefelt, Juhani Aho and Jean Sibelius.